Personal Injury Information Center

 - Personal Injury — An Overview

-Personal Injury lawsuits are filed by those who have been injured as the result of another's intentional, careless or negligent actions.
-To the extent that the injury was so severe that it resulted in a wrongful death, the lawsuit may be filed by the deceased party's estate or legal representatives.
+Personal injury lawsuits are filed by those who have been injured as the result of another’s intentional, careless or negligent actions.
+If the injury was so severe that it resulted in a wrongful death, the lawsuit may be filed by the deceased party’s estate or legal representatives.
 A personal injury typically signifies a physical injury suffered by one at the hands of another, but accompanying emotional injuries are sometimes compensable as well.
 The vast majority of all personal injury cases are the result of an automobile accident; medical malpractice, product liability, and slip-and-fall cases may also support a personal injury claim.
 Oftentimes, personal injury lawsuits are defended by insurance companies who may be liable based on the actions of their insured.
-Our personal injury attorneys are experienced litigators who can help determine who is responsible in your case and help you obtain financial compensation for injuries, lost wages, medical expenses and pain and suffering.
-If you are the victim of a personal injury, contact Coleman, Chambers, Rogers & Williams, LLP for a confidential free consultation to determine how to hold the people responsible for your injury accountable to you and your family.
+Our personal injury attorneys are experienced litigators who can help determine who is responsible in your case and help you obtain financial compensation for injuries, lost wages, medical expenses, and pain and suffering.
+If you are the victim of a personal injury, contact Coleman, Chambers & Rogers, LLP online or call 678-601-2495, for a confidential consultation at our Gainesville office to determine how to hold the people responsible for your injury accountable to you and your family.

 - Personal Injury Damages

-The experienced personal injury attorneys at Coleman, Chambers, Rogers & Williams, LLP will fight to obtain the financial compensation to which you are entitled under Georgia law as a result of your injuries.
-Legally compensable damages include physical injury, pain and suffering, lost wages and past and future medical expenses.
+The experienced personal injury attorneys at Coleman, Chambers & Rogers, LLP, will fight to obtain the financial compensation to which you are entitled under Georgia law as a result of your injuries.
+Legally compensable damages include physical injury, pain and suffering, lost wages, and past and future medical expenses.